LivingSimulations/.github/profile/README.md

 *The Infinitely Explorable Organism Simulator*

-It's like a flight simulator in the human body.
+It's like a flight simulator for the human body.

 Watch the 4-minute [About Video](https://www.youtube.com/watch?v=ONBq9S_s9xw)